Areas of Practice

 Michelle is on the board of directors for the Ottawa County Chapter of the Children’s Advocacy Center (CAC), a consortium of agencies devoted to addressing the needs of sexually abused children and their families.
-She is also actively involved with Out Side In, Inc., a non-profit that employs equine-assisted psychotherapy (EAP) as an alternative treatment for those who have been victims of trauma or who have other emotional or mental health issues; she a member of the board of directors for that organization as well.

 For a farming family with two aging parents, five adult children, and thousands of acres of land valued at $50 million, Michelle crafted an appropriate business structure and estate plan that equitably accommodated everyone – including some children who did not wish to participate in the business – and ensured the future of the enterprise and family harmony.

 - University of Detroit Mercy School of Law, Juris Doctor, 1996

 - Michigan State University, Bachelor of Arts in Accounting, 1991